 05. Can I rent practice equipment?
 Can I have a practice run before starting?

 In addition to learning Iaido skills, participants must also pay attention to spiritual practice.
 Taking care of your equipment is therefore also part of the training, including folding of the uniform and sword maintenance.
 It is best that all trainees have their own equipment to better understand the practice of Iaido.
 Accordingly, the association does not rent equipment.
 No trial practice is provided but members of the public are welcome to visit us to better understand Toyama Ryu Iaido.
-You can also consider participating in promotional workshops we organise from time to time, for example the "90-mins Japanese Iaido Class" cooperation with Groupon.

 06. Are there any expenses other than basic equipment and the monthly fee?